Marketing strategy of CNBC through marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).

 On non-trading days however, it primarily telecasts financial or business-themed documentaries and reality shows.
 CNBC is headquartered in Englewood cliffs, New Jersey.

-This article has been researched & authored by the Content & Research Team.
+This article has been researched & authored by the Content & Research Team which comprises of MBA students, management professionals, and industry experts.
 It has been reviewed & published by the MBA Skool Team.
 The content on MBA Skool has been created for educational & academic purpose only.

 Browse marketing strategy and 4Ps analysis of more brands similar to CNBC.
-The Marketing Strategy & Mix section covers 4Ps and 7Ps of more than 800 brands in 2 categories.
+The Marketing Mix & Strategy section covers 4Ps and 7Ps of more than 800 brands in 2 categories.

 Continue Reading:

-The names and other brand information used in the Marketing Strategy & Mix section are properties of their respective companies.
+The names and other brand information used in the Marketing Mix & Strategy section are properties of their respective companies.
 The companies are not associated with MBA Skool in any way.